 - 1. The auditor's report expresses an unqualified opinion on the financial statements of Lander University. - 2.
-No reportable conditions relating to the audit of the financial statements are reported in the Schedule of Findings and Questioned Costs. - 3.
+No material weaknesses or significant deficiencies relating to internal control over financial reporting were noted during the audit. - 3.
 No instances of noncompliance material to the financial statements of Lander University were disclosed during the audit. - 4.
-No reportable conditions relating to the audit of the major federal award programs are reported in the Schedule of Findings and Questioned Costs. - 5.
+No material weaknesses or significant deficiencies relating to internal control over major federal award programs were noted during the audit. - 5.
 The auditor's report on compliance for the major federal award program for Lander University expresses an unqualified opinion. - 6.
 The programs tested as major programs include:

-Federal Pell Grant Program 84.063

 Federal Supplemental Educational

 Opportunity Grant 84.007

+Federal Family Education Loan Program 84.032

 Federal Work-Study Program 84.033

 Federal Perkins Loan Program 84.038

-Federal Direct Student Loans 84.268
+Federal Pell Grant Program 84.063

 Academic Competiveness Grant 84.375

 National Science and Mathematics

 Access to Retain Talent Grant 84.376

 Scholarships for Health Professions

 Students from Disadvantaged Backgrounds 93.925